vnmr/vnmr.github.io/index.md

 Prof. Kazuya Yoshida Space Robotics Challenge at Tohoku University, Japan, Robotics Summer School: Build vision based mobile robotic navigation system for an uncertain environment.
 I developed a custom RGBD segmentation, obstacle avoidance using Intel RealSense D435, Robot Operating System, for control of a lego mindstorm mobile robot.
-In under 2 weeks I developed a system to successfully track a goal, while avoiding obstacles in a single episode physical environment.
+With limited time outside of the summer school curriculum, I developed a system to successfully track a goal, while avoiding obstacles in a single episode physical environment.

 **Contribution: 1st attendee (any year) to develop vision based navigation object detection, obstacle avoidance from scratch**